florianfranz/topo_chronia/README.md

-The TopoChronia Plugin is a free open source plugin for QGIS that converts plate tectonics input features into fully quantified maps of the Earth past topography (palaeotopography) and geography (palaeogeography), using the PANALESIS plate tectonic model.
+TopoChronia is a free open source plugin for QGIS that converts plate tectonics input features into fully quantified maps of the Earth past topography (palaeotopography) and geography (palaeogeography), using the PANALESIS plate tectonic model.